the scan artist

 Huh.
 The list is incomplete and it already sounds pretty creative.
 I’m definitely a Scanner.
 And an artist.
 What I lack is a way to hold myself accountable for production.

 For inspiration, it doesn’t get much better than Jonathan Coulton.
 He quit his tech job to become a songwriter and performer.
-He’s done really well.
+He has done really well.
 JoCo describes the beginning of his Thing A Week:

 To keep the juices flowing, I am going to post one piece of work per week until further notice.
 This may be a complete song, or it may be some kind of experimental thing, a mashup, a remix, some audio of me eating cheese, who knows.
 Not every one will be good, or even tolerable.
 Many of these things will not makeany sense to anyone but me, and some of them will certainly suck.
 But there will be one a week, so that’s got to be worth something.

 I’m going to adopt the Thing A Week practice.
 It worked really well for Mr. Coulton.
 Some of the songs he produced were genius (Re Your Brains).
-Some seemed kind of lame, but later turned into sensations (I’m looking at you, Mr. Fancy Pants).
+Some seemed kind of lame, but later turned into sensations (Mr. Fancy Pants).
 But he produced something every week, for 52 weeks.

 That’s the plan.
 Each week I am going to publish something.
 It might be a Ruby program, or a loaf of bread, or a photo of fresh-picked green beans.
 It might even be art.